AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2020-07-17-swiftblocksui.md

 #### Slash commands

-To play with the cows, lets also configure a Slash command.
+To play with the cows, let's also configure a Slash command.
 Click "Slash Commands" in the sidebar of your Slack app page, then "Create New Command":